McConnell avoids White House because of its lax response to coronavirus

 Trump returns to White House, downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’

-McConnell has frequently urged lawmakers and others to wear face masks, although he has stopped short of implementing a mask mandate on the Senate side of the Capitol.
+McConnell has frequently urged lawmakers and others to wear masks, although he has stopped short of implementing a mask mandate on the Senate side of the Capitol.
 The Senate also instituted other changes beginning in May, including meeting in larger rooms.

 Trump is frequently seen without a mask and has mocked those who wear them, including Democratic rival Joe Biden.

-In his remarks Thursday, McConnell also appeared to suggest that the White House is now “paying the price” for its approach to face masks.
+In his remarks Thursday, McConnell also appeared to suggest that the White House is now “paying the price” for its approach to masks.

 “If any of you have been around me since May the 1st, I’ve said, ‘Wear your mask.
 Practice social distancing,’ ” McConnell said.
 “It’s the only way that we know of to prevent the spread until we get a vaccine.
 And we practice that in the Senate.
 Now, you’ve heard of other places that have had a different view, and they are, you know, paying the price for it.”

-Two Republican senators — Mike Lee of Utah and Thom Tillis of North Carolina — tested positive for the novel coronavirus after attending a White House event Sept.
+Two Republican senators — Mike Lee (Utah) and Thom Tillis (N.C.) — tested positive for the novel coronavirus after attending a White House event Sept.
 26 where Trump announced his nomination of Judge Amy Coney Barrett for the Supreme Court.
 Lee and Tillis were seen maskless at events, including an indoor gathering, associated with the announcement.

-A third Republican senator, Ron Johnson of Wisconsin, announced last week that he had contracted the disease.
+A third Republican senator, Ron Johnson (Wis.), announced last week that he had contracted the disease.
 Johnson was not at the White House event.

 In his remarks in Kentucky, McConnell also maintained that a vaccine is not likely to be available for widespread use until next year, a message that is at odds with Trump’s recent statements promising the delivery of a vaccine sooner than that.